-- 4. Pursuant to Article 38, paragraph 4, and Article 73, paragraph 2, of the Rules of Court, on 29 April 1999 the Registrar transmitted signed copies of the Application and the request to the Canadian Government. - 5.
-In accordance with Article 43 of the Rules of Court, the Registrar sent the notification referred to in Article 63, paragraph 1, of the Statute of the Court, to all States appearing on the list of parties to the Genocide Convention held by the Secretary-General of the United Nations as depositary; the Registrar also sent to the Secretary-General the notifications respectively provided for in Article 34, paragraph 3, and Article 40, paragraph 3, of the Statute of the Court - 6.
-Since the Court included upon the Bench no judge of the nationality of the Parties, each of them exercised its right under Article 31, paragraph 3, of the Statute to choose a judge ad hoc to sit in the case: the Yugoslav Government chose Mr. Milenko Kreća and the Canadian Government chose Mr. Marc Lalonde.
-Referring to Article 31, paragraph 5, of the Statute, the Yugoslav Government objected to the latter choice.
-The Court, after deliberating, found that the nomination of a judge ad hoc by Canada was justified in the provisional measures phase of the case. - 7.
+- 4. Pursuant to Article 38, paragraph 4, and Article 73, paragraph 2, of the Rules of Court, on 29 April 1999 the Registrar transmitted signed copies of the Application and the request to the French Government. - 5.
+In accordance with Article 43 of the Rules of Court, the Registrar sent the notification referred to in Article 63, paragraph 1, of the Statute of the Court, to all States appearing on the list of parties to the Genocide Convention held by the Secretary-General of the United Nations as depositary; the Registrar also sent to the Secretary-General the notifications respectively provided for in Article 34, paragraph 3, and Article 40, paragraph 3, of the Statute of the - 6.
+Since the Court included upon the Bench no judge of Yugoslav nationality, the Yugoslav Government exercised its right under Article 31 of the Statute and chose Mr. Milenko Kreća to sit as judge ad hoc in the case. - 7.
 By Order of 2 June 1999 the Court, after hearing the Parties, rejected the request for the indication of provisional measures submitted in the present case by the Federal Republic of Yugoslavia on 29 April 1999.
 By Orders of the same date, the Court, after hearing the Parties, also rejected the requests for the indication of provisional measures in the nine other cases referred to in paragraph 3 and decided to remove from the List the cases against Spain and the United States of America. - 8.
-By Order of 30 June 1999 the Court fixed 5 January 2000 as the time-limit for the filing of a Memorial by the Federal Republic of Yugoslavia and 5 July 2000 as the time-limit for the filing of a Counter-Memorial by Canada.
+By Order of 30 June 1999 the Court fixed 5 January 2000 as the time-limit for the filing of a Memorial by the Federal Republic of Yugoslavia and 5 July 2000 as the time-limit for the filing of a Counter-Memorial by France.
 On 4 January 2000, within the prescribed time-limit, the Federal Republic of Yugoslavia duly filed its Memorial, dated 5 January 2000, explaining that it had prepared a single Memorial covering this case and the seven other pending cases concerning Legality of Use of Force. - 9.
-By letter of 5 April 2000 the Agent of Canada informed the Court that his Government confirmed its choice of Mr. Marc Lalonde to sit as judge ad hoc in the case.
-By letter of 24 April 2000 the Agent of the Federal Republic of Yugoslavia, referring to Article 31, paragraph 5, of the Statute, indicated that his Government objected to the presence on the Bench of a judge ad hoc chosen by Canada. - 10.
-On 5 July 2000, within the time-limit fixed for the filing of its Counter-Memorial, Canada, referring to Article 79, paragraph 1, of the Rules, submitted preliminary objections relating to the Court's jurisdiction to entertain the case and to the admissibility of the Application.
-Accordingly, by Order of 8 September 2000, the Vice-President of the Court, Acting President, noted that by virtue of Article 79, paragraph 3, of the Rules, the proceedings on the merits were suspended, and fixed 5 April 2001 as the time-limit within which the Federal Republic of Yugoslavia might present a written statement of its observations and submissions on the preliminary objections made by Canada.

-11. By letter of 18 January 2001 the Minister for Foreign Affairs of the Federal Republic of Yugoslavia, referring inter alia to certain diplomatic initiatives, requested the Court, for reasons stated in that letter, to grant a stay of the proceedings or to extend by 12 months the time-limit for the submission of observations by the Federal Republic of Yugoslavia on the preliminary objections raised by Canada.
-By letter of 9 February 2001 the Agent of Canada informed the Court that his Government was not opposed to the request by the Federal Republic of Yugoslavia.
+On 5 July 2000, within the time-limit fixed for the filing of its Counter-Memorial, France, referring to Article 79, paragraph 1, of the Rules, submitted preliminary objections relating to the Court's jurisdiction to entertain the case and to the admissibility of the Application.
+Accordingly, by Order of 8 September 2000, the Vice-President of the Court, Acting President, noted that by virtue of Article 79, paragraph 3, of the Rules, the proceedings on the merits were suspended, and fixed 5 April 2001 as the time-limit within which the Federal Republic of Yugoslavia might present a written statement of its observations and submissions on the preliminary objections made by France. - 10.
+By letter of 18 January 2001 the Minister for Foreign Affairs of the Federal Republic of Yugoslavia, referring inter alia to certain diplomatic initiatives, requested the Court, for reasons stated in that letter, to grant a stay of the proceedings or to extend by 12 months the time-limit for the submission of observations by the Federal Republic of Yugoslavia on the preliminary objections raised by France.
+By letter of 5 February 2001 the Agent of France informed the Court that his Government was not opposed to the request by the Federal Republic of Yugoslavia.

-By Order of 21 February 2001 the Court extended to 5 April 2002 the timelimit within which the Federal Republic of Yugoslavia might present a written statement of its observations and submissions on the preliminary objections made by Canada.
+By Order of 21 February 2001 the Court extended to 5 April 2002 the timelimit within which the Federal Republic of Yugoslavia might present a written statement of its observations and submissions on the preliminary objections made by France.